 With that in mind, I urge you to check out our library of posts breaking down some of the more popular grief theories.

 “Harry Potter Horcrux”

-Another important point, if your husband was also their father or someone they were close with then they are grieving as well.
+Another important point, if your husband was also their father or someone they were close with, then they are grieving as well.
 Believe it or not, a death in the family can often drive people further apart instead of bringing them together.
 There are many reasons why this is true, but one of the main reasons is because everyone grieves differently and it can be hard for brothers, sisters, sons, and daughters to understand why their family members are acting so odd.
 Grief makes us self-centered, which makes it even more difficult to step outside of oneself and into another’s shoes.
-Conflicts arise with regards to how, what, and when to deal with belongings, emotions, dating, holidays, etc. This post on family fighting after a death may be helpful if you find you’re experiencing some of these conflicts.
+Conflicts arise with regards to how, what, and when to deal with belongings, emotions, dating, holidays, etc.

 You could try!
 We’ll be here when it catches up to you.